buddycloud/buddycloud.com/slate/source/includes/_accounts.md

 #Accounts

-Your app will need to authenticate users.
-Some methods are
+Your users will need to authenticate against the server with a username that looks like `user`@`domain`.
+For example `user@example.buddycloud.com`.

-* the user creates a `username` and `password`
-* your app uses the mobile [phone number](http://en.wikipedia.org/wiki/MSISDN) as the `username`
-* no user interaction (your application backend provides a blind `username` and `password` to connect with Buddycloud services)

 ### Query Parameters